chia-chang/product-case-studies/InfosecDecompress-Podcast-product.md

 ![Instagram episode highlight – topic series](./media/ep46.png)
 *Episode cover and slides for “Pretty Good Privacy”, using simple diagrams to explain how PGP works and making the topic approachable for non‑experts.*

+### How I evaluated ideas

+When new episode or feature ideas came up, we compared a few options on three axes: ease of implementation, production effort, and expected impact on our core metrics (reach, engagement, and depth of impact).
+This made it easier to pick a clear MVP for each season instead of trying to ship everything at once.

 ## 6. Iteration and Content Strategy